telegraphic/ska-sdp-datamodels/docs/src/apps/rascil_imager.rst

      - The cleaning may be partitioned into overlapping facets, each of which is cleaned independently, and then merged with neighbours using a taper function.
 This works well for fields of compact sources but is likely to not perform well for extended emission.
+     - The restoration may be distributed via subimages.
+This requires that the subimages have significant overlap such that the clean beam can fit within the overlap area.

 Bright compact sources can optionally be represented by discrete components instead of pixels.